rightjs/rightjs-core/doc/en/dom/form.md

     remotize([Object options]) -> Form self

-Marks the form to be automatically send via an {Xhr} request when submitted.
+Marks the form to be automatically send via a {Xhr} request when submitted.
 Optionally might preset any standard {Xhr} object options.

     $('form').remotize({spinner: $('some-image')});